 Online payment system Skrill offers Crypto Exchange Service, allowing customers to buy or sell cryptocurrencies.
-What do we know?
+What else do we know?

 25 July, AtoZ Markets – Digital currencies, Bitcoin, Ethereum and a host of other virtual coins can now be bought or sold via Skrill crypto exchange service.
 This news is coming at a time when there is a surge in the prices of cryptocurrencies.

 Online Payment System Skrill Offers Crypto Exchange Service

 Paysafe’s subsidiary Skrill, a UK-based money transfer services provider has ventured into the digital currency space, as it launched a fiat-to-crypto exchange service that offers an easy method to buy or sell four of the biggest cryptocurrencies, Bitcoin, Ethereum, Litecoin and Bitcoin Cash for over 40 currencies.